Dramacydal/claude-desktop-proxy-container/README.md

-# Claude Desktop in a VPN-Isolated Docker Container
+# Claude Desktop in a VPN-Isolated Docker Container (WSL2 / Linux)

+**Built and tested for Windows + WSL2**, with best-effort support for native Linux desktops — `run.sh` auto-detects WSLg (`/mnt/wslg`) vs. a native `XDG_RUNTIME_DIR` and mounts the right GUI/audio sockets accordingly (see [How it works](#how-it-works)).
+It does **not** support macOS: there's no X11/Wayland or PulseAudio on the host to pass through, and it would need a fundamentally different approach (e.g. VNC).

 Runs [Claude Desktop](https://github.com/aaddrick/claude-desktop-debian) inside a Docker container with **all traffic forced through AdGuard VPN** and a **killswitch** — if the VPN drops, the container loses network access entirely instead of leaking traffic through your regular connection.
-GUI is forwarded to Windows via WSLg (X11/Wayland), including audio and microphone.
+GUI, audio, and microphone are forwarded to Windows via WSLg (see [How it works](#how-it-works) for details).

 ## How it works

 - The container has its own isolated network namespace (unlike separate WSL2 distros, which share one).
 - `entrypoint.sh` sets a default-DROP `iptables` policy, brings up AdGuard VPN CLI (TUN mode), waits for the `tun0` interface, then allows traffic only through it (plus loopback and the VPN process itself).
 - If the VPN never connects, the container refuses to start the GUI app instead of running with a broken killswitch.
 - GUI is displayed via X11 (`/tmp/.X11-unix`, bind-mounted from the host — the app runs in X11-via-XWayland mode, see `--doctor` output).
-Audio and microphone go through PulseAudio, whose socket lives in `/mnt/wslg/runtime-dir/pulse/native`.
-Both are provided by WSLg, which Windows already exposes to WSL2.
+Audio and microphone go through PulseAudio, whose socket `run.sh` locates automatically: `/mnt/wslg/runtime-dir/pulse/native` on WSL2 (provided by WSLg), or `$XDG_RUNTIME_DIR/pulse/native` on native Linux (provided by the desktop session).
 - Your home directory and VPN login are stored outside the container (both bind-mounted from the host), so they survive container restarts.
 The container itself is ephemeral — it only exists while the main process (Claude Desktop) is running.

 ## Prerequisites

+**On WSL2:**
 - **Windows 11** with WSL2 and a Linux distro (tested on Debian).
 - **`.wslconfig` must use NAT networking**, not mirrored:
 ```ini